Tutul Hossain Badsha: Abahani Limited Dhaka

 At the start of the 2021–222 season, he paired up with Iranian Milad Sheykh Soleimani, and kept a stern defense as Abahani won the domestic cup double.
 However, due to injury, Badsha could not hold onto his good form during the league campaign, as Abahani lost the championship to Bashundhara Kings.

 On 6 August 2022, after continuous speculation, Badsha announced his departure from his boyhood club Abahani, through a Facebook post.
 He spent 10 years at the club making more than a century off appearances for Abahani in all competitions and also won all three domestic trophies along the way.

 Bashundhara Kings

 In August 2022, Badsha announced Bashundhara Kings as his new destinations.

 International career

+In 2017, Badsha captained the Bangladesh U18 team to a runners-up position at the 2017 SAFF U-18 Championship.
+He later captained the Bangladesh U23 national team during their disappointing 2022 AFC U-23 Asian Cup qualifying campaign.
+The team conceded a total of 10 goals during the 3 qualifying matches.

 Badsha made his senior debut for Bangladesh national team on 27 March 2018 against Laos in a FIFA international friendly match.

-He captained the Bangladesh U23 national team during their disappointing 2022 AFC U-23 Asian Cup qualifying campaign.
-The team conceded a total of 10 goals during the 3 qualifying matches.